Cream Tea and Incest is my baby. It set me off down a terrible path known as “professional comedy”.

 21st October – 25th October 2019 – Kino Elektronik, Warsaw, Poland (10 shows)

-A big thank you to Francesca Leone, Shree Ziradkar, Adam Unwin, Edward Spence, Luke Stavenuiter, Ivo de Jager, Harry J Williams, Rory O’Sullivan, Aidan Cheng, Sam Wharvell, Doug Deans, Matthew Parker, Benedict Philipp, Will Beynon, James King, Holly Ellis, Edward Dargiewicz, Sean Thurgood and all of our Indiegogo backers.
+A big thank you to Francesca Leone, Shree Ziradkar, Adam Unwin, Edward Spence, Luke Stavenuiter, Ivo de Jager, Harry J Williams, Rory O’Sullivan, Aidan Cheng, Sam Wharvell, Doug Deans, Matthew Parker, Benedict Philipp, Will Beynon, James King, Holly Ellis, Edward Dargiewicz, Sean Thurgood, Emily Gleaves and all of our Indiegogo backers.

 Cream Stream Tea and Incest